-- 1 1/2 cups milk
+- 1 ½ cups milk

-- 1/2 cup whipped cream
+- ½ cup whipped cream

 - 1 banana, for topping (optional)

-- Whipped Cream: Using an electric stand mixer with the whisk attachment, whisk the heavy whipping cream, sugar, and vanilla extract on high for 3-4 minutes until thick.
-Place the whipped cream in a seperate bowl and put it in the refrigerator.
+- In the bowl of an electric stand mixer using the whisk attachment, whisk the heavy whipping cream on high for 2-3 minutes until stiff peaks.
+Place the whipped cream in a separate bowl and put it in the refrigerator.

-- Cheesecake Layer: In the bowl of an electric stand mixer using the paddle attachment, cream together the cream cheese and sugar on medium-high speed until smooth (about 1-2 minutes).
+- In that same bowl but using the paddle attachment, beat the cream cheese and sugar on medium-high speed until smooth (about 1-2 minutes).
 Scrape the sides of the bowl a few times during this process.